babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 ignored.
 Node's `writeFileSync` has no equivalent for the full option set.
 The common `:append` case is covered; the rest is an accepted port limitation.

-## walk-file-tree stats each entry - accepted tradeoff
+## walk-file-tree reads entry types from the directory listing

-The Node `walk-file-tree` lists a directory with `readdirSync` (via `list-dir`), then stats each child: `directory?` to decide recursion, and `visit-child` calls `exists?` for non-directory entries.
-That is two-plus `statSync` calls per entry, versus the JVM walker which carries `BasicFileAttributes` from the directory read.
+The Node `walk-file-tree` reads a directory with `readdirSync(dir, {withFileTypes: true})`, which returns `Dirent` objects carrying the entry kind.
+The walker uses `Dirent.isDirectory` / `Dirent.isSymbolicLink` to decide recursion, so a non-symlink entry costs no `statSync` at all, and a listed entry is known to exist so no `exists?` check is needed either.
+This is the closest equivalent to the JVM walker carrying `BasicFileAttributes` from the directory read.

-`readdirSync(dir, {withFileTypes: true})` returns `Dirent` objects with `isDirectory`/`isSymbolicLink`, which would remove most child stats and speed up `glob`/`copy-tree`/`delete-tree` on large trees.
-It is deliberately not done:

-- it would bypass the `list-dir` reuse the walk currently builds on, reintroducing raw `readdir` interop into the walker.
-- `Dirent` type flags follow or not-follow links by how the entry was read, so the `:follow-links` and symlink-cycle handling would need careful rework to stay correct.

-The correctness is right and the walk is synchronous scripting code, so the extra stats are accepted.
-Revisit only if a real workload shows walk time is a problem.
+`Dirent` is lstat-based, so it cannot tell whether a symlink points at a directory.
+Under `:follow-links true` a symlink entry still needs a real `directory?` (and an `exists?` to detect a broken link), matching the JVM `FOLLOW_LINKS` semantics.
+Symlinks are the rare case; the common file/dir tree walks with zero per-entry stats.

+This is the one place the walker uses raw `readdirSync` rather than `list-dir`:
+`list-dir` returns path strings and would drop the `Dirent` types, defeating the optimization.
+The cycle guard still uses `realpathSync` per directory under `:follow-links`.

 ## Consequences